-The new year is right around the corner.
-And I know you are already prepared because you read this blog and tons of other marketing blogs, right?
+I know you are ready for 2021 marketing trends because you read this blog and tons of other marketing blogs, right?

-But here is the thing: I also read most of the popular marketing blogs, follow all of the marketing YouTube channels, and listen to the same podcasts you do.
+Here is the thing: I also read the most popular marketing blogs, follow all of the marketing YouTube channels, and listen to the same podcasts you do.

-And I’ve noticed that very few people are talking about what’s really going to happen in 2020.
+And I’ve noticed very few people are talking about what’s really going to happen in 2021 and beyond.

 We all love Google Analytics.

-Heck, I love it so much I log in at least 3 or 4 times a day.
+Heck, I love it so much I log in at least three or four times a day.
 And here is the kicker: I get so much traffic that my Google Analytics only updates once a day.

 You are probably wondering, what’s wrong with Google Analytics?